1985 Trincomalee massacres: List of attacks

 Following is an incomplete list containing records of only reported and known attacks based on the availability of data.

 May

 May 3

-On May 3, 50 Tamil people will killed by the Sri Lankan military and Sinhalese mobs in Dehiwatte and Mahindapura.
+On May 3, 50 Tamil people were killed by the Sri Lankan military and Sinhalese mobs in Dehiwatte and Mahindapura.
 Tamil inhabitants of these villages were ethnically cleansed and Sinhalese settlers took their places.

 May 23

 The Army and the newly inducted Sinhalese home guards commenced attacks on outlying Tamil villages in the Trincomalee District, in Nilaveli on 23 May 1985 and in the Allai settlement scheme south of Mutur the next day.
 Eight civilians were shot dead by the Military in Nilaveli on 23.05.1985.

 May 24

 Sinhalese home guards from Dehiwatte killed two Tamil civilians from Kankuveli.

 More than ten people from Anpuvalipuram, who had gone in search of firewood never returned home.
 Their bulls and carts were found later.
 And their deaths were attributed to the home guards or the military.